zenobiajazmin/my-project1-repo/README.md

-# my-project1-repo
-Project 1

-***Filtering out data***
-There was so much prices that were significant outliers outside of the standard deviation that we decided to limit the data set to prices of $350 and below per night; to focus on affordable properties/listings.

-### Working on manipulating data to change dates to seasons
-- struggling with a good proper way to sort data in a relevant way for the project
-- Only dates available in the csv for airbnb are 'last reviewed' which only gives us a date of usage for that bnb for that given review not a large amount of stays across the span of a year

-**Project Title**: Analyzing Seasonal Trends and Their Impact on Airbnb Prices
+# Analyzing Seasonal Trends and Their Impact on Airbnb Prices

+### Team Members
-**Team Members**: Bryan, Nebiat, Jazmin
+Bryan, Nebiat, Jazmin

-**Project Description/Outline**:
+### Project Description/Outline
 This project aims to analyze how seasonal trends affect various metrics of Airbnb listings, such as price, number of reviews, reviews per month, and availability.
 By leveraging the date, we can find insights into seasonal variations and their correlation with Airbnb pricing.
-The project will focus on identifying patterns and trends that can inform hosts and potential guests about the best times to rent or stay at accommodations property.
+The project focuses on identifying patterns and trends that can inform hosts and potential guests about the best times to rent or stay at accommodations property.

-**Research Questions to Answer**:
+### Research Questions to Answer
 1. How do average nightly rental prices for Airbnb properties vary by season?
 2. How do the number of reviews, reviews per month, and availability change with the seasons?
 3. What is the correlation between average nightly rental prices and other metrics (number of reviews, reviews per month, availability) across different seasons?

-**Datasets to Be Used**:
+### Datasets to Be Used
-- **Airbnb Listings Data**: The dataset includes information about Airbnb listings in the USA, focusing on metrics such as price, number of reviews, reviews per month, and availability.
+- **Airbnb Listings Data**: Information about Airbnb listings in the USA, focusing on metrics such as price, number of reviews, reviews per month, and availability.
 - **Seasonal Information**: Derived from the date in the Airbnb dataset.

-**Rough Breakdown of Tasks**:
+### Rough Breakdown of Tasks
 1. **Data Loading and Cleaning**:
    - Load the Airbnb dataset.
    - Filter and clean the dataset as needed.